HoaNguyenz/Electronic_retail/backend/Server/API.md

     #### **Fetch Order History**
     - **Path**: `/order/history`
     - **Method**: `GET`
-    - **Description**: Retrieves a list of all past orders for a specific customer, including order status and total amount.
+    - **Description**: Retrieves a list of all past orders for a specific customer, including order status, total amount, and order date.
     - **Query Parameters**:
         - `customer_id` (required): The ID of the customer whose order history is to be fetched.
     - **Response**: